wujian16/Cornell-MOE/README.md

 # Running MOE/qKG
 ## Within Python
-See the example in kg_example.
+See the example in the folder qkg_examples.
+One can run the bayesian.test.functions.py following the instruction there.
+The black-box functions that we would like to optimize is defined in obj_functions.py.
+One can also define their own function there.

 # Contributing
 See [Contributing Documentation][8]